suzannejmatthews/PDC-Unplugged/content/activities/PBJinParallel.md

 ## TCPP Topics Coverage

 ### Programming Topics
-*  Comprehend Concurrency Defects: Understand the notions of deadlock (detection, prevention), race conditions (definition), determinacy/non-determinacy in parallel programs (e.g., if there is a data race, the output may depend on the order of execution) (1 hour)

-* Comprehend Concurrency Defects (Deadlocks): Understand what a deadlock is, and methods for detecting and preventing them
+* Comprehend Deadlocks: Understand what a deadlock is, and methods for detecting and preventing them

-*  Know Concurrency Defects (Data Races): Know what a data race is, and how to use synchronization to prevent it.
+*  Know Data Races: Know what a data race is, and how to use synchronization to prevent it.

 ### Algorithms Topics